fieldtrip/website/faq/discontinuous_neuralynx.md

 ---
 layout: default
-tags: faq neuralynx corrupt preprocessing}
+tags: [faq, neuralynx, corrupt, preprocessing]
 ---

 ## How can I deal with a discontinuous Neuralynx recording